jbcodeforce/aws-organization-play/README.md

     }
     ```

 * The output include access key, temporary token...
-To swap role we need to export those value as environment variable
+To swap role we need to export those values as environment variables:

     ```sh
     export AWS_ACCESS_KEY_ID=